All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GHK-Cu heal a leaky gut?

 GHK-Cu's wound-healing and collagen-promoting properties suggest it may support intestinal barrier repair.
-However, there are no direct clinical trials evaluating GHK-Cu specifically for intestinal permeability ("leaky gut").
+But there are no direct clinical trials evaluating GHK-Cu specifically for intestinal permeability ("leaky gut").
 A physician can help you determine the most evidence-based approach for your situation.

 Is GHK-Cu better than BPC-157 for gut health?